hellodemon/jbox-blender-scripts/README.md

 ![alt text](https://i.imgur.com/hdfciML.png "hello there, nosy")

- ## 🎈 Multi-Selection Alpha Changer
+ ## 🎈 Multi-Selection Alpha Blend Mode Changer
-This script lets you change the Alpha Mode for the materials of multiple selected objects in your scene.
+This script lets you change the Blend Mode for the materials of multiple selected objects in your scene.

 ### Requirements
 - Blender **3.0** and **above**